 We are excited that TJ DSP is finally live and replacing the engine of the TrafficJunky Campaign Manager.
 Through our RTB-enabled platform, advertisers can now automatically purchase ad space on our premium publisher websites, making it the official move of TrafficJunky towards programmatic advertising.
-Let’s get you started on creating campaigns on the Campaign Manager.
+Let’s get you started on how to create campaigns on the Campaign Manager.

 What’s new on TrafficJunky?